PaNOSC-ViNYL/ase/doc/ase/calculators/gromacs.rst

     rvdw_switch = '0.75',
     DispCorr = 'Ener')

-For example:: (setting for a MM calculation, usefull when keeping QM fixed
+For example:: (setting for a MM calculation, useful when keeping QM fixed
                and relaxing MM only, parameter '-nt 1' for serial run):

 CALC_MM_RELAX = Gromacs(